MrDonTacos/discord-bot-test/README.md

 >"Everything That Lives Is Designed To End.
 They Are Perpetually Trapped In A Never-Ending Spiral Of Life And Death.
 However, Life Is All About The Struggle Within This Cycle.
 That Is What 'We' Believe." - Nier Automata

-`<p>Bot diseñado para servir como plantilla para creación de nuevos bots de discord, incluye las funcionalidades básicas de:</p>`
+Bot diseñado para servir como plantilla para creación de nuevos bots de discord, incluye las funcionalidades básicas de:

 * index.js
 * Folder de Frases